Online Robust Reinforcement Learning with General Function Approximation: Introduction

+\paragraph{Robust Bellman--Eluder dimension as an intrinsic complexity measure.} We introduce the robust Bellman--Eluder (BE) dimension as the intrinsic notion governing learnability in online DR-RL with function approximation.
+Defined via the distributional Eluder dimension of the robust Bellman residual class under on-policy distributions, this measure captures the statistical complexity of robust value learning without requiring coverage or concentrability assumptions.
+We show that it is finite for broad problem classes and plays an analogous role to the BE dimension in non-robust RL \cite{NeurIPS2021_BellmanEluderDim_Jin}.

-\item \textbf{Dual robust fitted learning and global confidence sets.} We construct a dual robust Bellman residual based on a functional optimizer $g$ and use it to build \emph{global confidence sets} over value functions.
-In contrast to tabular UCB methods and non-robust GOLF, which employ per--state--action bonuses, {\it \AlgonameTV} maintains a single least-squares objective on the dual residual that simultaneously (i) approximates the worst-case Bellman operator and (ii) serves as a global uncertainty quantifier for exploration.
-This dual-driven robust fitted-learning mechanism is specific to the DR-RL setting and stands in contrast to offline DR-RL methods, where the dual is analyzed under a fixed data distribution and is not leveraged to drive exploration.
+\paragraph{Dual-driven fitted learning and global confidence sets.} Our approach leverages a dual formulation of the robust Bellman operator to construct global confidence sets over value functions.
+By optimizing a single least-squares objective on the dual residual, {\Algoname} simultaneously approximates the worst-case backup operator and quantifies uncertainty for exploration.
+This mechanism is fundamentally different from offline DR-RL methods, where the dual variables do not influence data collection.

-\item \textbf{Sharp regret and sample-complexity guarantees (general and linear settings).} We prove that {\AlgonameTV} finds an $\varepsilon$-optimal robust policy with sample complexity

-up to logarithmic factors, plus an additive term linear in the dual approximation error.
-This yields the first polynomial-order guarantee for robust online learning with general function approximation.
-The bound is independent of $\lvert\mathcal{S}\rvert$ and $\lvert\mathcal{A}\rvert$, demonstrating scalability to large or continuous spaces, at the cost of a higher dependence on $H$ and $\sigma^{-1}$ compared to existing online DR-RL results.
-Moreover, in $d$-dimensional \emph{linear} TV-RMDPs, our analysis specializes to a regret bound

-which is near-optimal relative to the minimax lower bound in \citep{Arxiv2024_UpperLowerDRRL_Liu}, highlighting the sharpness of our theory. \end{enumerate}
+\paragraph{Sharp regret guarantees governed by robust BE dimension.} We establish regret bounds for purely online DR-RL with general function approximation that depend solely on the intrinsic robust BE dimension.
+The resulting bounds are sublinear in the number of episodes, independent of the sizes of the state and action spaces, and recover near-optimal rates in structured settings such as tabular and linear RMDPs.